Professional Information Security Training

 - Apply powerful techniques like taint analysis and graph slicing towards crash analysis

-Students should be prepared to tackle challenging and diverse subject matter and be comfortable writing functions in C/C++ and python to complete exercises involving completing plugins for the discussed platforms.
+Students should be prepared to tackle challenging and diverse subject matter and be comfortable writing functions in C/C++ to complete exercises involving completing plugins for the discussed platforms.
 Attendees should have basic experience with debugging native x86/x64 memory corruption vulnerabilities on Linux or Windows.

 Hardware / Software Requirements